 The max cable length for USB 2.0 standard is 5 meters.
 The USB 3.0 standard does not specify a max length, but practically consider it is 3 meters.
 Lengths can be exceeded by passive hubs between cable lengths tor reconditioning the signal and for still longer lengths, active powered hubs.
 USBIP consists of a USB server that translates USB signals to network signals and communicates with a client up to 100 meters away which translates network signals back to USB signals.
 Gigabit network adapters and cables can support 4 USB 2.0 devices at full capacity.

-(See sub pages of this page for proprietary hardware and software solutions)
+(See my main pages of this site for proprietary hardware and software solutions)

 What about an external USB over IP gigabit network hub for multiple Displaylink based USB zero clients?
 These also are expensive and I have none to test.
 The mechanism in Manjaro for auto seat creation requires that the hierarchy of USB devices is maintained.
 The displaylink device must be seen virtually as a child of the usb zero client internal hub, otherwise no new seat is created automatically and it will be treated as a desktop display extention or mirror of the seat0 primary display.